a-sit-plus/testballoon-addons/README.md

     //seed the RNG for reproducible tests
     val random = Random(42)

-    //reference function to be called for each test inside generatingFixtureFor generatingFixture(random::nextFloat) - {
+    //reference function to be called for each test inside withFixtureGenerator withFixtureGenerator(random::nextFloat) - {
         repeat(10) {
             test("Generated test with random float") {
                 //test something floaty!